hantswilliams/desktop_pygui/linkedinPost/post1.md

 Creating local Apps (.exe/.app) with Python in 2024? 🤔

 Over the past weekend I explored a few different tools for how to create a local, standalone desktop applications (.exe, .app) with Python for a upcoming hospital project where we will likely need to run things locally, windows server, no internet, no external connections.
+Repo: https://github.com/hantswilliams/desktop_pygui

 Long story short, seems like the easiest way in 2024 to do this is using a python packaged  pyinstaller - works for mac + linux + windows.
 Main drawback is you can only compile for the OS you are currently on (e.g., if im running this on my mac, I can only compile for mac).
 Also checked out py2app and py2exe, but my personal preference is pyinstaller as of right now.